OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/listing_variables.rst

 The :code:`list_outputs()` method will display all the outputs in execution order.
 There are many options to this method which we will explore below.
-For this example, we will only display the value in addition to the name of the output.
+For this example, we will only display the value in addition to the name of the output variable.

 .. embed-test::
     openmdao.core.tests.test_impl_comp.ListFeatureTestCase.test_list_outputs